Sandi-san/Uno-game/README.md

-# Uno (Ena)
+# Uno (One)

-## Dinamika
+## Dynamics
-- igralec (player 1)
+- player/players (player 1/players 1, 2,...)
-- nasprotnik (computer)
+- opponent (computer)
-- turn-based igra (najprej poteza player 1, nato computer,...)
+- turn-based game (player 1 moves first, then computer/player 2,...)

-# Mehanika
+# Mechanics
-- izvlek kart iz kupčka
+- drawing cards from the pile
-- polaganje kart na igralno polje
+- placing cards on the playing field
-- določanje katero karto položiti (lahko tudi več)
+- determining which card to lay down (can be more than one)

-# Elementi
+# Elements
-- kupček kart iz katerih vlečeta igralca
+- pile of cards from which players draw
-- igralno polje oz. kamor se polagajo karte
+- the playing field or where the cards are placed
-- karte v rokah igralca in computer-ja
+- cards in the hands of the player/s and the computer
-- informacije (npr.
-UI) z številom kart v rokah vsakega
+- information (e.g. UI) with the number of cards in each hand
-- posamezne karte (karte s številkami, karte katerih nasprotnik vleče več kart,...)
+- individual cards (cards with numbers, cards which makes opponents draw more cards, etc.)